 Carol Lani Guinier was an American educator, legal scholar, and civil rights theorist.
 She was the Bennett Boskey Professor of Law at Harvard Law School, and the first woman of color appointed to a tenured professorship there.
 Before coming to Harvard in 1998, Guinier taught at the University of Pennsylvania Law School for ten years.
 Her scholarship covered the professional responsibilities of public lawyers, the relationship between democracy and the law, the role of race and gender in the political process, college admissions, and affirmative action.
 In 1993 President Bill Clinton nominated...

-Shirley Ann Jackson, is an American physicist, and the eighteenth president of Rensselaer Polytechnic Institute.
+Shirley Ann Jackson, is an American physicist, and was the 18th president of Rensselaer Polytechnic Institute.
 She is the first African-American woman to have earned a doctorate at the Massachusetts Institute of Technology in Theoretical Elementary Particle Physics, and the first African-American woman to have earned a doctorate at MIT in any field.
 She is also the second African-American woman in the United States to earn a doctorate in physics.

 Derrick Albert Bell Jr. was an American lawyer, professor, and civil rights activist.
 Bell worked for first the U.S. Justice Department, then the NAACP Legal Defense Fund, where he supervised over 300 school desegregation cases in Mississippi.

 Considered the best of the sciences and humanities, modern anthropology necessitates an interdisciplinary approach.
 Among our list of influential Black anthropologists today, you will find famous anthropologists exploring complex problems with innovative solutions.
 These scholars are teachers, mentors, and practitioners whose works have advanced the field and help prepare the next generation of anthropologists.